British Rail Class 197: Background

+Specification concerns

 In January 2020, WalesOnline reported that, based on minutes from Transport for Wales board meetings, the organisation had "raised concerns" that the seats specified by KeolisAmey and CAF for the Class 197 order could be considered uncomfortable by passengers.
-The same model of seat is used on the trains employed on Thameslink services in and around London, where some passengers—particularly those making longer journeys—have described them as being like "ironing boards".
-TfW argued that these would be "unsuitable for long distance journeys", which could last up to three hours on services operated by Class 197 trains, but noted that it did not have a "strong legal argument" to compel KeolisAmey and CAF to change the specification.
+The same seat model is used on the trains serving Thameslink services in and around London, where some passengers—particularly those making longer journeys—have described them as "ironing boards".
+TfW argued that these would be "unsuitable for long-distance journeys", some of which last well over four hours, but noted that it did not have a "strong legal argument" to compel KeolisAmey and CAF to change the specification.
 TfW eventually paid an additional £1.9 million to upgrade to higher-specification Fainsa Sophia seats, although these seats have themselves been the subject of some criticism from passengers of Great Western Railway trains to which they are also fitted.

 Separately, a passenger advocacy group challenged the fact that TfW had specified only one toilet for each two-car Class 197 unit and two for each three-car unit; a reduction from the one-toilet-per-car configuration on TfW's existing long-distance Class and trains.
 The group also noted that the Rail Delivery Group's industry guideline for inter-urban trains throughout the UK states that there should be at least one toilet per 85 passengers, and a minimum of two toilets per train regardless of passenger capacity; but that two-car 197s would satisfy neither of these recommendations and that three-car 197s could exceed the 85-passengers-per-toilet ratio when near to fully loaded.
 TfW stated in response that many services would be operated by two-car Class 197s working as pairs, reducing the number of potential single-toilet services.